EdwardMan917/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

 Adds a new address to the contract deployment whitelist.
-Only addresses in the contract deployment whitelist can deploy contracts, if empty anyone can.
+Only the addresses in the contract deployment whitelist can deploy contracts.
+If empty, anyone can.

 ---